adamsilver/fdpb/03-book-a-flight.md

 ### An Autocomplete Control

 Our custom autocomplete control is going to use HTML with ARIA attributes, CSS and JavaScript.
-Accessibility expert Steve Faulkner has what he calls a *punch list*[^] which is a list of rules to make sure that any custom Javascript component is designed and built to a good standard.
+Accessibility expert Steve Faulkner has what he calls a *punch list*[^] which is a list of rules to make sure that any custom JavaScript component is designed and built to a good standard.
 The rules state that a component should:

-1. work without Javascript
+1. work without JavaScript
 2. be focusable with the keyboard
 3. be operable with the keyboard
 4. work with assistive devices

 #### The Basic Mark-up

 To satisfy the first rule we need to make sure the interface works in the absence of JavaScript.
 This means choosing a native form control that browsers provide for free.
-Having already discussed the native options earlier we know that in this case:
+Having already discussed these above we know:

 - there are too many options for radio buttons
 - a search box requires an unnecessary round-trip to the server and can lead to zero results